Autism Diagnostic Service (LADS)

 To support you in ensuring the correct depth and quality of information is provided, you can download a referral example.

 Please complete the referral form in full and include as much detail as possible.
 Referrals which are incomplete or contradict our referral criteria will be returned.
-Please submit your referral from a secure email address such as nhs.net.
+Please use a secure email address such as nhs.net. when submitting your referral form.

 Exclusion criteria where referrals will not be accepted: